 You've moved into a new home, and amid all the excitement and exhaustion of settling into a new space you notice some really strange disturbances that make you uncomfortable.
 A mental movie plays out in your head of all the Hollywood horror flicks that start out just like this.
 So what's your next move?

-A philosophy professor at Boston College, has written, “The dead often do appear to the living and that there is enormous evidence of ‘ghosts’ in all cultures.
+A Boston college philosophy professor wrote, “The dead often do appear to the living and that there is enormous evidence of ‘ghosts’ in all cultures.
 There is no contradiction between ghosts and Catholic theology.
 Ghosts confirm, rather than refute or disturb, Catholic theology of the afterlife.
 Especially the very existence of a life after death, which is the main point skeptics dispute".

 There is no shame in reaching out to clergy for help even if you're not a church goer or not even a member of that religion.
 This is a much better option then trying to communicate or get rid of supernatural agent yourself.
 Remember, priests have an authority to bless and exorcise that other denominations simply do not.
 That is why people instinctively seek out Catholic priests for these matters.